luxzg/WSL2-fixes/networkingMode=bridged.md

 # WSL distro updating of OS - Ubuntu

-- You will want to update your distro, for Ubuntu this is the usual way
+- You will want to update your distro next, for Ubuntu this is the usual way:
 ```
 sudo apt update
 sudo apt upgrade
+	y
 exit
 ```
-- NOTE: in case update/upgrade failed, you may need to start your WiFi or connect that physical cable to adapter of choice
+- NOTE: in case update/upgrade failed, you may need to connect your WiFi or connect that physical cable to adapter of choice
-	- I had that issue exactly as I have multiple adapters on my PC
+	- I had that issue exactly as I have multiple adapters on my PC, and I keep forgetting it
 - Now check for and run updates again in WSL
 	- Btw "sudo" to get root rights (this is equivalent of Run as Admin in Windows)
 ```